Samuel Deinard: American Jewish World

 Deinard worked to get a Jewish newspaper off the ground in the Twin Cities.
 His first three efforts were short lived -- Jewish Progress, followed by The Judean, and then The Scribe.
 Each failed to secure financial support.
 However, in 1912, Jewish Weekly was launched; this eventually became The American Jewish World.
 In 1915, Deinard handed the reins over to Leonard H. Frisch to act as publisher, production, and sales manager.
 Today the newspaper still stands as an important news resource for the local Jewish community.

 Death

 On October 12, 1921, Temple Israel's congregation gathered for Kol Nidre Service on Yom Kippur eve.
 Deinard was not in attendance, as he had died from a heart attack earlier in the day.
 His sudden death, coupled with his popularity and relative young age, stunned the local Jewish community.
-His funeral was held at Temple Israel and his burial followed at Montefiore Cemetery (now known as Temple Israel's Memorial Park Cemetery).
+His funeral was held at Temple Israel.
 Deinard's successor, Rabbi Albert G. Minda, remarked about Deinard's funeral: "A multitude of people attended the services, said to be the largest and most diversified group present at any funeral ever held in Minneapolis up to that time."